Roger Bannister: Sub-4-minute mile

 The race went off as scheduled at 6:00 pm, and Brasher and Bannister went immediately to the front of the pack.
 Brasher (wearing No. 44) led both the first lap in 58 seconds and the half-mile in 1:58, with Bannister (No. 41) tucked in behind, and Chataway (No. 42) a stride behind Bannister.
 Chataway moved to the front after the second lap and maintained the pace with a 3:01 split at the final lap bell.
 Chataway continued to lead around the front turn until Bannister began his finishing kick with about 275 yards to go (just over half a lap), running the last lap in just under 59 seconds.

 The stadium announcer for the race was Norris McWhirter, who went on to co-publish and co-edit the Guinness Book of Records.
 He teased the crowd by delaying his announcement of Bannister's race time for as long as possible:

 The roar of the crowd drowned out the rest of the announcement.
 Bannister's time was 3 minutes 59.4 seconds.

-The claim that a four-minute mile was once thought to be impossible by "informed" observers was and is a widely propagated myth created by sportswriters and debunked by Bannister himself in his memoir, The Four Minute Mile (1955).
+The claim that a four-minute mile was once thought to be impossible by "informed" observers was and is a widely propagated myth created by sportswriters and debunked by Bannister himself in his memoir, The Four-Minute Mile (1955).

 The reason the myth took hold was that four minutes was a round number that lay slightly out of reach of the world record (by just 1.4 seconds) for nine years, which was longer than it might otherwise have been due to the effect of the Second World War in interrupting athletic progress in the combatant countries.
-The Swedish runners, Gunder Hägg and Arne Andersson, in a series of head-to-head races in the period 1942–45, had already lowered the world mile record by five seconds to the pre-Bannister record.
+Swedish runners Gunder Hägg and Arne Andersson, in a series of head-to-head races in the period 1942–1945, had already lowered the world mile record by five seconds to the pre-Bannister record.
 Knowledgeable track fans are still most impressed by the fact that Bannister ran a four-minute mile on very low-mileage training by modern standards.